-Richard Nurse: a day in pictures
+Richard Nurse: A day in pictures

 “If picturepath can help one or two people out every time, brilliant.”